kodedbyKirti/ApexMirror/README.md

 AI-powered Formula 1 lap time prediction system using machine learning and real-time telemetry analysis.

+##Overview

+Apex Mirror is a real-time AI telemetry platform that predicts Formula 1 lap times and driver performance using FastF1 data and machine learning models.
+It bridges data science, sports analytics, and interactive visualization to give fans, engineers, and developers an in-depth look into what defines the perfect lap

 ## Features

 - **AI-Powered Lap Predictions**: Random Forest ML model with 98% accuracy